aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/LetterPrompt.md

 |3|Korean's Hangul alphabet split into 3 sections with its own logic|
 |4|Some uncommon symbols such as music note and spade|

 The current id can be cycled through using the Switch button and once done, it needs to recreate the whole prompt in a similar fashion than the first refresh which is the creation of the whole prompt.
-The Korean prompt is special as it has its own refreshing logic which is detailled in a section below.
+The Korean prompt is special as it has its own refreshing logic which is detailed in a section below.

 The actual option index works very differently than typical prompts because while it is contiguous, the navigation involves rows and columns.
 The first row's length is considered to be the length of every row and it is calculated as the prompt is generated on refresh which allows to determine what option should be selected when using the dpad.
 A prompt's data file is located at `Assets/Ressources/Data` and has the name `LetterPromptX` where `X` is the id.
 The file contains all the letters the prompt offers where each row is delimited by LF.
 It may contain spaces, but those spaces won't be selectable: they are only used for visual separations.
 Since this wouldn't allow to enter a space, a special option is appended after the Erase one for inputting an actual space.